EMH333/esbuild-svelte/.github/ISSUE_TEMPLATE/bug_report.md

 - esbuild-svelte version:
 - esbuild version:
+- svelte version:
-- Svelte preprocessors used (if any):
+- Svelte preprocessors used and their versions (if any):

 **Additional context**
 Add any other context about the problem here.